-Today the Graduate School offers master's and doctoral degree work in many academic fields and professional education areas such as the Specialist in School Psychology degree.
+Today the Graduate School offers master's and doctoral degree work in many academic fields and professional education.

 Mission Statement

 The Graduate School fosters high quality graduate education at Illinois State University through strategic leadership and administration, providing services for students and faculty, and serving as a valued resource to the greater University community.
 Illinois State University is classified as a Carnegie Doctoral/Research institution.